zchsh/public-domain-ebooks/README.md

 I downloaded a nice PDF of a 1935 edition of A Room of One's Own, but the file is 70 megabytes so I'm nervous to even try to load it onto my e-reader.
 I want a way to take a fancy full-colour PDF and covert it to black-and-white.
 Preferably with the option to tune the threshold, and dither effects would be nice to.

+For context, my current understanding is that EPUB is more or less XHTML 1.1, but with some limited features, and very limited support for CSS.
+It seems like fonts can also be embedded.
+I find this kind of exciting, because it means I might be able to mess around with styling, and try to create an e-book edition of A Room of One's Own that roughly matches the 1935 edition.

 Here are some starting points:

 - Using `ghostscript` - <https://superuser.com/questions/200378/converting-a-pdf-to-black-white-with-ghostscript>